jakobrees/cbonsai/README.md

 ## How it Works

-This enhanced version uses a sophisticated iterative growth algorithm instead of simple recursion (yes, potentially ruining the source  code elegance, however commpensating through visual intuitiveness).
+This enhanced version uses a sophisticated iterative growth algorithm instead of simple recursion (yes, potentially ruining the source  code's elegance; commpensating with visual intuitiveness).
 Key improvements include:

 - **Dynamic Branch Management**: Branches are managed in a dynamic list with individual lifecycles
 - **Position History Tracking**: Each branch maintains a history of positions for realistic leaf placement